Dalperdomoe/data_engineer_udacity/capstone-project/README.md

 ## Data Processing

 ### Output Data Model

-The data is to be organized in a small snowflake-type schema (in a Data Lake in S3) with two fact and two dimension tables.
-Each table will be stored as a Parquet dataset in S3.
-Parquet was chosen because of its scalability and ability to partition the dataset as well as its columnar storage which allows one to efficiently access only the fields one wants to use.
-This also reduces the administrative overhead and possible scalability problems one could face when placing the data in a relational database or in a traditional data warehouse.
+Data will be organized in a small snowflake-type schema in S3 with two fact and two dimension tables stored as a Parquet dataset.
+Parquet's scalability, partitioning, and columnar storage reduce administrative overhead and scalability issues.
-Now, the tables in which the output data is stored are as follows: given that there are two main objects to study, namely storms and temperatures, there will be two facts tables in the output: `storms` and `temperatures`.
-Additionally, there will be two dimensions along which to analyze these facts: `location` and `time`.

-This data structure allows the study of both facts by location and time independently as well as studying the facts together by joining them by location and time.
-This is due to the fact that the most common aggregations I expect to perform on the data are by time (either year of month) or location.
-With this one can perform analysis based on time, such as studying trends in temperatures and storm severity, as well as analysis based on location, like seeing which kinds of storms occur in different areas, for example.
+Output data is stored in two facts tables, `storms` and `temperatures`, and two dimension tables, `location` and `time`.
+This structure allows independent analysis of facts by location and time, and joint analysis by joining them.
+The most common aggregations are by time or location, allowing analysis of trends in temperatures and storm severity, and types of storms in different areas.

 ### Dictionary
 The `storms` table will contain the following facts about the storm events: